 Let’s Play Ball

-Players must race to knock a stack of bottles off completely off a surface using just a baseball (like the carnival game).
+Players must stand behind a line and toss baseballs to knock a stack of bottles completely off a surface using just the baseball, like the popular carnival game.

 Spoon Full of Sugar